 14 May 2010 | Lindsay Clark

-Efficiency savings in the NHS look set to exceed the £20 billion already announced by Labour, according to the new health secretary Andrew Lansley.
-The deadline for the savings was 2014, but the service needs to do more because of increased demand and the need to improve the outcomes, Lansley told the BBC.
+Such savings could be valuable as NHS tries to exceed the target of £20 billion in savings by 2014 already announced by the former Labour government.
+New health secretary Andrew Lansley said the NHS may need to do more because of increased demand and a need to improve outcomes.